Get started with the Langflow API

 .

-You might find it helpful to set environment variables for values like your Langflow server URL, Langflow API keys, flow IDs, and project IDs.
-For example:
+Commonly used values in Langflow API requests include your Langflow server URL, Langflow API keys, flow IDs, and project IDs.

-- You can find flow IDs on the Publish pane, in a flow's URL, and with
+You can retrieve flow IDs from the API access pane, in a flow's URL, and with GET /flows

 Try some Langflow API requests